Akari Therapeutics (NASDAQ:AKTX) Coverage Initiated at StockNews.com

 Institutional Trading of Akari Therapeutics

 An institutional investor recently raised its position in Akari Therapeutics stock.
-Omnia Family Wealth LLC grew its position in shares of Akari Therapeutics, Plc (NASDAQ:AKTX – Free Report) by 48.2% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 87,628 shares of the biopharmaceutical company’s stock after purchasing an additional 28,511 shares during the period.
-Omnia Family Wealth LLC owned about 1.55% of Akari Therapeutics worth $273,000 at the end of the most recent reporting period.
-5.06% of the stock is currently owned by institutional investors and hedge funds.
+Omnia Family Wealth LLC raised its position in Akari Therapeutics, Plc (NASDAQ:AKTX – Free Report) by 48.2% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 87,628 shares of the biopharmaceutical company’s stock after purchasing an additional 28,511 shares during the quarter.
+Omnia Family Wealth LLC owned 1.55% of Akari Therapeutics worth $273,000 as of its most recent SEC filing.
+5.06% of the stock is owned by hedge funds and other institutional investors.

 Akari Therapeutics Company Profile